Vipea/project/logbook.md

 ## 17/06
 Restructured my project to be in a story-telling way.
 Every graph now takes up a full page with interactive scroll links in between, now there is room for text between the graphs.

+## 18/06
+Rewrote horizontal bars update functions so that it doesn't remove everything but instead resets the x and width coordinates of every bar.
+Also started to select and update the amount of circularbars, as well as the circularbars labels with exit() and remove()

+## 19/06
+Made circularbars update with exit and remove instead of deleting all elements.
+Made all graph titles interactive.
+Made HTML titles responsive.
+Changed SVG x and y coordinates to transform so that it is responsive.